Understanding the Historic Barrier

 The Legacy of the Berlin Wall

-Today, the Berlin Wall is a potent symbol of freedom, unity, and resilience.
-Following its collapse, sections of the wall were dismantled, but some segments were preserved and transformed into open-air galleries, known as the East Side Gallery, where artists from around the world expressed their hopes and dreams for a better future.
+The Berlin Wall today has become a symbol of power, unity, courage.
+After its collapse, sections of the wall were dismantled, but some of it preserved and turned into open air galleries, sometimes referred to as the East Side Gallery, where artists from around the world projected their hopes and dreams for a better future.

 In Conclusion